TUDelft-PRIME-Books/Linear-Algebra/Appendices/InverseMatrixTheorem.md

 # The inverse matrix theorem

-Throughout this book, there are a great many different characterizations of those matrices which are invertible.
+Throughout this book, there are a great many different characterisations of those matrices which are invertible.
 In this place, we have collected them all for conveniently looking them up.

 ::::{prf:theorem}
 :label: Thm:Appendices:InverseMatrixTheorem